ovh/the-bastion/doc/sphinx/plugins/open/clush.rst

 .. option:: --list HOSTLIST

-   Comma-separated list of the hosts to run the command on
+   Comma-separated list of the hosts (hostname or IP) to run the command on

+.. option:: --user USER

+   Specify which remote user should we use to connect (default: BASTION_ACCOUNT)

+.. option:: --port PORT

+   Specify which port to connect to (default: 22)

 .. option:: --step-by-step